syncfusion-content/windowsforms-docs/WindowsForms/Tree-Navigator/Navigation-Mode.md

 ---
 layout: post
-title: Navigation-Mode | WindowsForms | Syncfusion
+title: Navigation Mode in Windows Forms Tree Navigator control | Syncfusion
-description: navigation mode
+description: Learn about Navigation Mode support in Syncfusion Windows Forms Tree Navigator control and more details.
 platform: WindowsForms
 control: TreeNavigator
 documentation: ug
 ---

-# Navigation Mode
+# Navigation Mode in Windows Forms Tree Navigator

 The Navigation Mode is used to navigate from parent to child items or child to parent items using Back button.